VaughnDV/iot-rpi-proxy/README.md

 # IOT Raspberry Pi Proxy

-Using Nginx running inside Docker, run with docker compose
+Using Nginx running inside Docker, run with docker-compose

+Using cloudflare tunnels to point to the raspberry pi server, give WAN access to the ip addresses on LAN ip addresses, like micro-controllers.
+In my case Raspberry Pi Pico Ws`

 ## Install Docker and docker-compose